lkesteloot/unsong/unsong.md

 Thamiel picked up her comic.
 The book burst into flames in his hand, then fell in a spatter of ashes onto the cloud.
 “Really? [i]Comics?[/i] We need to get you some more wholesome entertainment.
 Do you know what I do for fun?
 You know those electric fences for dogs?
 I find a dog with one of those electric fences, and I stand just a few feet outside with a big juicy steak.
 The dog runs towards me to get the steak, then gets zapped, then runs back into the fence, then tries again, gets zapped again, finally just sits on the edge of the fence while I eat the steak in front of it.
 It’s not the most efficient way to cause suffering, but you can’t always be all about efficiency, you need to leave some time for yourself, do you agree with that, Sohu?”

 Talk.
 In Hebrew, d’var.
 Diver.
 Getting to the bottom of things.
 Differ.
 Resolving conflicting opinions.
 Differ contains di-, the prefix for two.
 Thamiel.
 Duality in God, also a two.
 Attempting to distract her.
 Another di-.
 Two channels.
-But they could become one channel…how long left in totality?
+But they could become one channel... how long left in totality?
 Two minutes?
 One?

 Thamiel broke off suddenly.
 “Oh, I see what you’re trying to do,” he said.
 “No!
 Bad Sohu!”
 He took his bident and drove it into her head.